Life Insurance

 Establishing a Life Insurance Trust

-Creating a life insurance trust allows you to name a beneficiary who may not be able to legally control their finances at the time of your death, like a child.
+Setting up a trust for life insurance allows you to name a beneficiary who may not be able to legally control their finances at the time of your death, like a child.
 Alternatively, an insurance trust also lets you set limitations on how and when the beneficiary may take distributions.

 What is a life insurance trust?

 If you understand life insurance basics, you know that your beneficiary receives the policy’s death benefit once you pass away.
 But what happens if you’re worried about the age, maturity, or capacity of the person you choose as your beneficiary?
-In this scenario, it may be worth opening a life insurance beneficiary trust.
+In this scenario, it may be worth setting up a trust for life insurance.

 A life insurance trust allows you to set specific terms as to how the life insurance death benefit may be used.
 This is especially helpful in two cases: